 July 23, 2013

 With firms across the globe looking to reduce their marketing expenditure in order to save for later expansion, reducing the costs of trade show promotions is a leading prerogative.
 With this objective in mind, many are cutting costs on trade show architecture.
-But cutting costs shouldn’t lead to less quality materials.
+But cutting costs shouldn’t lead to quality materials.
 Within this blog, we’ll focus on two ways companies can reduce expenditure on event tents and still achieve resounding success with their promotional campaigns.

 1) Reduce Set Up Costs by Finding Easy-To-Set-Up Tents